BenjaminBiber/Awesome-List/contributing.md

 Ensure your pull request adheres to the following guidelines:

 - All links must work and point to the corresponding Website or File
-- Dont use Slurs und Phrases that are humiliation
+- Dont use Slurs und Phrases that are humiliating

 Thank you for your suggestions!